Welcome to the Parish Archive of Newbold Verdon - a village in West Leicestershire

 Whether you are curious about the history of the house you live in, the street it is on, or the parish of Newbold Verdon in general, this site may well be able to answer some of your questions.

-If you have any questions you can contact us by scrolling down to the bottom of this page and clicking here which will take you to our contact page.
+If you have any questions you can contact us by clicking here

 As a not-for-profit organisation, we rely on funding and voluntary donations to keep our history and heritage alive.